sanderveldhuis/glidelite/doc/workers.md

 writeFile(`Hello, ${glconfig.user}!`);
 ```

-The imported `glidelite` module contains the logger via the provided `log` object.
+The imported `glidelite/backend` module contains the logger via the provided `log` object.
 The GlideLite Compiler will ensure a new logger is initiated for your worker.

 ## Use dependency packages